 When can a baby face forward in a car seat?
 It can be a very complicated question.
 Also, if you are a new parent and find yourself consumed in the unknown world of childcare, this might be stressful too.

 You are never sure about the danger that might jump in from any direction.
 But the best you can do is try everything in your power to give the children proper travel care.
 Stick to the rules that your government laid down.
-Like the American Academy of Pediatrics stated, let the kids pass the weight and height limits of the car seat manufacturer.
+As the American Academy of Pediatrics stated, let the kids pass the weight and height limits of the car seat manufacturer.

 Do not get swayed away by your child’s whining and shift them to the forward-facing car seats.
 Once they reach the age of 10 or 12, their body weight and height are ideal, and that’s when can you turn the car seat forward.
 Train them to use the seat belt and say goodbye to the car seats.
 But do not ignore the booster seats either.
 Give the kids some time to adjust, grow, and then shift them to the front-facing car seats.